Kyle-James-Vanburen/SuperStoreSales/README.md

 For questions or further assistance, please contact the project maintainer:
 Email: vanburen.kyle@yahoo.com

-Feel free to explore the data and gain valuable insights into employee absenteeism patterns.
+Feel free to explore the data and gain valuable insights into superstore sales data patterns.
 Thank you for your interest in my analysis dashboard!